bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 In a previous post [Rails Garbage Collection: naive defaults](http://www.bear-metal.eu) we stated that Ruby GC defaults for [Ruby on Rails](http://www.rubyonrails.org) applications is not optimal.
 In this post we'll explore the basics of object generations in RGenGC, Ruby 2.1's new *restricted generational garbage collector*.

-As a prerequisite of this and subsequent posts, basic understanding of a [Mark and Sweep](https://ruby-hacking-guide.github.io/gc.html) collector is assumed.
-I'd recommended scanning the content below the first few headings, until turned off by C.
+As a prerequisite of this and subsequent posts, basic understanding of a `mark and sweep`[^marksweep] collector is assumed.
+For simplicity we'll break it down as:

+* Such a collector traverses the object graph
+* It checks which objects are in use (referenced) and which ones are not
+* This is called object marking, aka. the *MARK PHASE*
+* All unused objects are freed, making their memory available
+* This is called sweeping, aka. the *SWEEP PHASE*
+* Nothing changes for used objects

+A GC cycle prior to Ruby 2.1 works like that.
+A typical Rails app boots with 300 000 live objects of which all needs to be scanned during the *MARK* phase, to normally yield a smaller set to *SWEEP*.

+There's a large amount of the graph that's going to be traversed over and over again that will never be reclaimed.
+This is not only CPU intensive during GC cycles, but also incurs memory overhead for accounting and anticipation for future growth.

 ## Generations

 The secret sauce for following along and understanding the basis of the new Garbage Collector is:

-MOST OBJECTS DIE YOUNG.
+*MOST OBJECTS DIE YOUNG.*

-Objects on the Ruby heap can thus be classified as either OLD or YOUNG.
+Objects on the Ruby heap can thus be classified as either *OLD* or *YOUNG*.
+This segregation now allows the garbage collector to work with 2 distinct generations, with the *OLD* generation much less likely to yield much improvements towards recovering memory.

-Young objects are more likely to reference old objects, than old objects referencing young objects.
-HOWEVER it's possible for old objects to reference new objects.

 What generally makes an object old?